SeryiBaran/my-ventoy-config/all-fonts/README.md

 ### JavaScript script what generates commands

-This script generates commands to create font files with sizes 2,4,6,8,10,...,146 and 148.
+This script generates commands to create font files with sizes 2...148.

 You can use it in Chrome DevTools, Node.JS or an online editor.